Study in Denmark

 How to apply

 Regardless of your chosen university, Denmark provides international students a special website for applications, where you can apply for up to eight programmes.
-Carefully check all the required application documents and make sure they are all translated into English.
+Carefully check all the required application documents, like your academic transcript or visa, and make sure they are all translated into English.

 For instance, an internationally recognised Bachelor's degree or equivalent is the main requirement when enrolling for a Master’s degree at a university in Denmark.